 DataStax OpsCenter is a graphical user interface for monitoring and administering all nodes in a Cassandra cluster from one centralized console.
 DataStax OpsCenter is bundled with DataStax support offerings, or you can register for a free version licensed for development or non-production use.

 OpsCenter provides a graphical representation of performance trends in a summary view that is hard to obtain with other monitoring tools.
 The GUI provides views for different time periods as well as the capability to drill down on single data points.
-Both real-time and historical performance data for a Cassandra cluster is available in OpsCenter.
+Both real-time and historical performance data for a Cassandra or Brisk cluster are available in OpsCenter.
 OpsCenter metrics are captured and stored within Cassandra.

 The performance metrics viewed within OpsCenter can be customized according to your monitoring needs.
 Administrators can also perform routine node administration tasks from OpsCenter.
 Metrics within OpsCenter are divided into three general categories: column family metrics, cluster metrics, and OS metrics.
 For many of the available metrics, you can choose to view aggregated cluster-wide information, or view information on a per-node basis.

 The nodetool utility is a command-line interface for monitoring Cassandra and performing routine database operations.
 It is included in the Cassandra distribution and is typically run directly from an operational Cassandra node.